RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/active_routing.md

 The generator that powers our stuff needs a continuous source of coal to keep running.
-We can automate this with a Supplier pipe, an automated version of the Request pipe that monitors an inventory and tries to keep items in stock by requesting more when eeded.
+We can automate this with a Supplier pipe, an automated version of the Request pipe that monitors an inventory and tries to keep items in stock by requesting more when needed.
 Go back to the Compiler, compile and flash the “Supplier Logistics Pipe” program, and use it to craft a Supplier pipe.

 Now let’s attach the Supplier pipe to the generator and right-click it with